Amcache parser comparison: AmcacheParser, browser tool, Volatility, RegRipper

 • Less detail than AmcacheParser.
 The plugin surfaces the core fields but doesn't replicate AmcacheParser's full per-category schema breakout.

 • Requires Volatility setup.
-Not a first-pass tool for someone who just needs to look at one hive.
+Not a first-pass tool when you just need to look at one hive.

 See Volatility plugins for Amcache analysis for the full plugin reference.